PeakKS/HitboxChanger/README.md

 # Building
 - Place the hitbox_changer directory in your sourcemod 1.10 public directory.
 - hitboxchanger-hl2sdk-csgo should be adjacent to your sourcemod directory, as should metamod 1.10.
 - Run configure.py from sourcemod/public/hitbox_changer/build.
-Use `CC=clang CXX=clang++ python3 ../configure.py` on linux
+Use `CC=clang CXX=clang++ python3 ../configure.py` on linux.
 - Run ambuild from build dir
 - Windows
-  - Use the Visual Studio Developer Command Prompt
+  - Use the Visual Studio Developer Command Prompt.
-  - Currently Seems to crash at least when trying to get the StudioHDR of a model
+  - ~~Currently Seems to crash at least when trying to get the StudioHDR of a model~~
+  - No longer crashes on windows, thanks peace-maker.

 # Notes
 - The source code can be found in /sourcemod/public/hitbox_changer.